-The City has financed five 2015 Ford Explorer Police Vehicles, an E-One Pumper Truck, one E-One 75' Aerial Fire Truck by means of capital leases.
-In 2016, the City refinanced a note secured by nine garbage trucks purchased in the previous year.
-The note was refinanced into a capital lease.
-These lease agreements qualify as capital leases for accounting purposes and therefore, have been recorded at the present value of the future minimum lease payments as of the date of their inception.
+The City has financed nine garbage trucks and two E-One Aerial Fire Trucks by means of capital leases.
+These lease agreements qualify as capital leases for accounting purposes and have been recorded at the present value of the future minimum lease payments as of the date of their inception.
+The outstanding balance of capital leases paid from governmental and business-type activities are as follows: